Sandman035/Presto/README.md

+![logo](https://github.com/Sandman035/Presto/blob/main/res/branding/presto_logo.png?raw=true)
 # Presto
-![logo](https://github.com/Sandman035/Presto/blob/main/res/branding/presto_logo.png?raw=true)
-Presto is a window manager that focusses on simplicity and speed that will suit my needs.
+Presto is a window manager that focusses on simplicity and efficiency that will suit my needs.

 ## Why?
 Why not?